-AMD Solicitors advises on the use of Statutory Demands
+AMD Solicitors advises on the use of Statutory Demands which can help business recover any unpaid debts that are long overdue.

 Within the normal course of business affairs invoices are not always paid immediately but there are occasions when clients have approached me expressing serious doubts regarding a business debtor’s intention to pay.